tokern/data-lineage/README.md

-Tokern Lineage Engine is _fast_ and _easy to use_ application to collect, visualize and analyze column-level data lineage in databases, data warehouses and data lakes in AWS and GCP.
+Tokern Lineage Engine is _fast_ and _easy to use_ application to collect, visualize and analyze column-level data lineage in databases, data warehouses and data lakes in AWS and RDS.

 Tokern Lineage helps you browse column-level data lineage
 * visually using [kedro-viz](https://github.com/quantumblacklabs/kedro-viz)